Python Turtle - Lesson 5¶

 27print("The number was", number)

-Let’s investigating the new code to see how a
+Let’s investigate the new code to understand how a while loop works.

 Code breakdown: